Bleak House: Adaptations

-Musical references
+References in music

 Charles Jefferys wrote the words for and Charles William Glover wrote the music for songs called "Ada Clare" and "Farewell to the Old House", which are inspired by the novel.

 Anthony Phillips included a piece entitled "Bleak House" on his 1979 progressive rock release, Sides.
 The form of the lyrics roughly follows the narrative of Esther Summerson, and is written in her voice.

 Original publication

 Like most Dickens novels, Bleak House was published in 20 monthly instalments, each containing 32 pages of text and two illustrations by Phiz (the last two being published together as a double issue).
 Each cost one shilling, except for the final double issue, which cost two shillings.